sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 ### Testcase : Macsec feature interop with other protocols
   This testcase covers the behavior of slow protocols when mac security is configured on interfaces

+  **Note:** Below test expectations are based on assumption that physical interface remains up when macsec profile is attached to an interface.

 #### Verify Port Channel is created with macsec configuration.
 - Configure the macsec profile and apply them on interfaces.
 Let the MKA session be establised